aregtech/areg-sdk/examples/15_pubworker/ReadMe.md

 ## Project Structure

 1. **15_generated**:
-   - This library contains code generated from the [PatientInformation.siml](./res/PatientInformation.siml) Service Interface document during CMake configuration or as part of a pre-build action in Visual Studio.
+   - This library contains code generated from the [PatientInformation.siml](./services/PatientInformation.siml) Service Interface document during CMake configuration or as part of a pre-build action in Visual Studio.
 The generated code simplifies the implementation of **Object RPC**, automating message creation and dispatch for inter-process communication.

 2. **[15_pubclient](./pubclient/)**:
    - This sub-project includes a **Service Consumer** and a **Worker Thread**.
 The Worker Thread simulates an output device, performing tasks in the background while the service consumer interacts with the public service provider.

 3. **[15_pubservice](./pubservice/)**:
-   - This sub-project hosts a **Public Service Provider** along with a **Worker Thread** that processes user inputs from the console and updates the service’s attributes.
+   - This sub-project hosts a **Public Service Provider** along with a **Worker Thread** that processes user inputs from the console and updates the serviceâ€™s attributes.
 Both the service and worker thread are part of the static model, which is initialized at startup and unloaded at exit.

 ## Communication